Walmart's Flipkart eyes alcohol delivery foray with Indian startup, letters show

-NEW DELHI, Aug 14 (Reuters) - Walmart’s e-commerce platform Flipkart has partnered with a startup backed by spirits giant Diageo to deliver alcohol in two Indian cities, according to government letters seen by Reuters, months after Amazon planned a similar foray.
+NEW DELHI (Reuters) - Walmart’s (WMT.N) e-commerce platform Flipkart has partnered with a startup backed by spirits giant Diageo to deliver alcohol in two Indian states, according to government letters seen by Reuters, months after Amazon (AMZN.O) planned a similar foray.

 Flipkart and Amazon’s interest in delivering alcohol in India marks a bold move to make inroads into an alcohol market that is worth $27.2 billion, according to estimates by IWSR Drinks Market Analysis.

-The local governments of eastern West Bengal and Odisha states have said that Flipkart can be associated as a technology service provider of Diageo-backed HipBar, an Indian alcohol home delivery mobile application.
+The local governments of eastern West Bengal and Odisha states have said that Flipkart can be associated as a technology service provider of Diageo (DGE.L)-backed HipBar, an Indian alcohol home delivery mobile application.

 Flipkart’s customers will be allowed to access HipBar’s application on the e-commerce giant’s platforms, according to the letters, which have not previously been reported.